skywind3000/z.lua/README.md

       lua /path/to/z.lua --init fish | source

   Fish version `2.4.0` or above is required.

+      lua /path/to/z.lua --init fish > ~/.config/fish/conf.d/z.fish

+  This is another way to initiaze z.lua in fish shell, but remember to regenerate z.fish if z.lua has been updated or moved.

 - Windows (with clink):